-- 1.4.1 The Hydrographic Offices should NOT be responsible for the correctness of any predictions developed and distributed by commercial organizations. - 1.4.2 Official tidal predictions should be released by Hydrographic Offices only.
+- i) The Hydrographic Offices should NOT be responsible for the correctness of any predictions developed and distributed by commercial organizations. - ii) Official tidal predictions should be released by Hydrographic Offices only.
 Hydrographic Offices may, however, authorize recognized institutions to calculate and/or distribute these official predictions.
-Hydrographic Offices or these institutions authorized by them may release their own harmonic constituents, but not those of other Member States, as may be deemed appropriate. - 1.4.3 Any product of a commercial organization should only be supplementary to obligatory official information required in terms of international conventions. - 1.4.4 Authorized tidal differences or harmonic constituents should be supplied by the Hydrographic Offices for secondary stations. - 1.4.5 In addition to the products outlined above, Hydrographic Offices should have the right to produce, market and distribute any tide related products. - 1.4.6 Where applicable, commercial organizations should be allowed to distribute official tide related products with the permission of the producing Hydrographic Office.
+Hydrographic Offices or these institutions authorized by them may release their own harmonic constituents, but not those of other Member States, as may be deemed appropriate. - iii) Any product of a commercial organization should only be supplementary to obligatory official information required in terms of international conventions. - iv) Authorized tidal differences or harmonic constituents should be supplied by the Hydrographic Offices for secondary stations.

-2. Recommendations for Standards to be applied in connection with the Release of Tidal Data

-- 2.1 Predictions used for primary stations should only be those provided by the Hydrographic Offices, unless a specific agreement is made between an HO and some other body. - 2.2 For secondary stations, predictions based either on tidal differences or on harmonic constituents may be published, in all cases including the method, source, date of analysis and the relevant primary station.
-This applies to numerical as well as graphical representation. - 2.3 If a Hydrographic Office believes that, by using information obtained from a commercial product, a danger to life, property or the environment may result, the Hydrographic Office should take such action as it may deem appropriate to fulfil its responsibilities in the field of maritime safety.
-This should not be construed, however, to mean that Hydrographic Offices have responsibilities for inspecting the products of commercial organizations (see Section 3 below). - 2.4 Legal matters, matters of copyright and of charges to be paid are different in each country and are very complex.
-They are left to the discretion of each Member State. - 2.5 Commercial organizations developing products should be required to state clearly on their products the following: - i.
-That the information being presented does not replace obligatory navigation material. - ii.
-That where the original data were provided by a Hydrographic Office, a disclaimer should appear that, as the Hydrographic Office has no control over the product, it cannot accept any responsibility for it, except for those parts of the product which are a complete and true reproduction of official predictions issued by the Hydrographic Office. - 2.5.1 A sample product may be required to be made available to the Hydrographic Offices responsible and/or to each donating authority prior to distribution, to ensure the imposed conditions are honoured.
-The Hydrographic Offices concerned should respond within a mutually acceptable time scale. - 2.5.2 The data remain the property of the donating agencies.

-3. Recommendations for Standards to be applied in connection with the inspection of the products of Commercial Organizations

-Inspection of commercial products by Hydrographic Offices is not recommended as examination may imply approval with its attendant responsibilities and liabilities.
+- In addition to the products outlined above, Hydrographic Offices should have the right to produce, market and distribute any tide related products. - vi) Where applicable, commercial organizations should be allowed to distribute official tide related products with the permission of the producing Hydrographic Office. - 2 Recommendations for Standards to be applied in connection with the Release of Tidal Data - a) Predictions used for primary stations should only be those provided by the Hydrographic Offices, unless a specific agreement is made between an HO and some other body. - b) For secondary stations, predictions based either on tidal differences or on harmonic constituents may be published, in all cases including the method, source, date of analysis and the relevant primary station.
+This applies to numerical as well as graphical representation. - c) If a Hydrographic Office believes that, by using information obtained from a commercial product, a danger to life, property or the environment may result, the Hydrographic Office should take such action as it may deem appropriate to fulfil its responsibilities in the field of maritime safety.
+This should not be construed, however, to mean that Hydrographic Offices have responsibilities for inspecting the products of commercial organizations (see Section 3 below). - d) Legal matters, matters of copyright and of charges to be paid are different in each country and are very complex.
+They are left to the discretion of each Member State. - e) Commercial organizations developing products should be required to state clearly on their products the following: - i) That the information being presented does not replace obligatory navigation material. - ii) That where the original data were provided by a Hydrographic Office, a disclaimer should appear that, as the Hydrographic Office has no control over the product, it cannot accept any responsibility for it, except for those parts of the product which are a complete and true reproduction of official predictions issued by the Hydrographic Office. - iii) A sample product may be required to be made available to the Hydrographic Offices responsible and/or to each donating authority prior to distribution, to ensure the imposed conditions are honoured.
+The Hydrographic Offices concerned should respond within a mutually acceptable time scale. - iv) The data remain the property of the donating agencies. - 3 Recommendations for Standards to be applied in connection with the inspection of the products of Commercial Organizations - a) Inspection of commercial products by Hydrographic Offices is not recommended as examination may imply approval with its attendant responsibilities and liabilities.